lm3nitro/Projects/DNS/Pi-hole.md

 ![Pasted image 20240602121238](https://github.com/lm3nitro/Projects/assets/55665256/f5198fd6-3dad-4973-b738-0b5bc226cf91)

 Pi-hole also allows you to look at the DNS statistics.
-Here we can see the top domains that are getting blocked and the hosts that are generating the most traffic:
+Here I can see the top domains that are getting blocked and the hosts that are generating the most traffic:

 ![Pasted image 20240602121943](https://github.com/lm3nitro/Projects/assets/55665256/8db98278-faf0-4d4b-b6c8-d76a16e2da6a)